Persian silk tree: care, flowering & overwintering of Albizia julibrissin

 Young plants of the silk tree could easily be confused with the mimosa [Photo:banedeki/ Shutterstock.com]

-The poisonous parts of the Persian silk tree are the fruits and seeds.
-Be sure to keep them away from small children and animals to prevent consumption.
-The sap and leaves of the silk tree are harmless – they do not contain toxins.
+The poisonous parts of Persian silk trees are the fruits and seeds.
+Be sure to keep them away from small children and animals to prevent them from eating them.
+The sap and leaves of the silk tree do not contain toxins, so are harmless.
 No irritation or other reactions are expected from skin contact with Albizia julibrissin.

 Subscribe to the Plantura newsletter